 Manage and provision client certificates

-Starting with Chrome version 37, partners such as CAs, infrastructure management vendors, and customers can write an extension using the chrome.enterprise.platformKeys API to provision client certificates on Chrome devices.
+Starting with Chrome version 37, partners, such as CAs, infrastructure management vendors, and customers, can write an extension using the chrome.enterprise.platformKeys API to provision client certificates on Chrome devices.
 By using an extension, a wide variety of CAs, enrollment protocols, and any form of web-based workflow can be supported.
-Customers using Windows Active Directory Certificate services can use Google's Enterprise Enrollment tool to request and install certificates for Chrome devices (for more information, see Deploy the Certificate Enrollment for Chrome OS extension).
+Customers using Windows Active Directory Certificate services can use Google's Enterprise Enrollment tool to request and install certificates for Chrome devices.
+For more information, see Let users request digital certificates.
 Using extensions is a flexible way to provision client certificates.
 It ensures that the private key never leaves the device and is backed by the Chrome Trusted Platform Module (TPM).

-When the chrome.enterprise.platformKeys API user Token is used (id equals "user"), client certificates obtained using extensions are unique to a user/device combination.
+When the chrome.enterprise.platformKeys API user Token is used (id equals "user"), client certificates obtained using extensions are unique to a user and device.
 For example, a second user on the same device has a different certificate.
-When the user logs in to another device, a different certificate is issued by the CA. Because client certificates are backed by the TPM, the certificate can't be stolen and installed on another device or be hijacked by another user.
+When the user signs in to another device, a different certificate is issued by the CA. Because client certificates are backed by the TPM, the certificate can't be stolen and installed on another device or be hijacked by another user.
 When you remove a user from a device, the certificate is removed as well.

-These certificates can also be used by extensions such as VPN clients via the chrome.platformKeys API.
+These certificates can also be used by extensions, such as VPN clients using the chrome.platformKeys API.
 Access to the certificates is granted in different ways depending on whether an account is managed or not.
 For more information, see Access model for extensions and client certificates.